 Automated download and restart of probes on the tested system if:

 Configured probes stop reporting collected measurement data during a test.

 The tested system is partially or fully restarted during a test (can be a deliberate restart in the test scenario).

 Automated stop and removal of all configured probes on the tested system after a performance test is finished or aborted.

 4. Automated handling of user defined probes

 Probes can also be designed by MBC users.
-This is an important for collecting internal performance data from an application.
+This is an important feature for collecting internal performance data from an application.

 User defined probes are configured and automatically managed the same way as the standard probes of MBC.